doriantaylor/p5-json-ld-rdfa/README.md

 A deeper observation, perhaps, is that like (X|HT)ML, JSON-LD is an (at least partially) ordered tree.
-This structure can be "borrowed" to eliminate the various ambiguities associated with rendering RDF data.
+This structure can be "borrowed" to eliminate many of the ambiguities associated with rendering RDF data.
 Indeed, the goal of this module is to render a consistent, isomorphic markup structure for a given JSON-LD input, and provide the ability to tune that structure enough to produce high-enough quality markup to be viewed directly for the purpose of development, as well as re-ingested and further manipulated downstream.

-## License & Copyright
+## Copyright & License

 Copyright (C) 2018 Dorian Taylor